 AND SEEK YE FIRST THE KINGDOM OF GOD, AND HIS RIGHTEOUSNESS.

 We are to also get Godly wisdom and pursue God greater than anything or anyone else in this world or universe.
 We are to love God with all of our hearts, minds, bodies, and strength.
 We are to love others as we love ourselves.
 We are to saturate in the Word of God.
 His Word is alive and active, sharper than any double edged sword!
 And His Word cannot return to Him void.
 We are to live in the presence of God and remember the joy of the Lord is our strength.

 Now, to end this, I remind you to not fear.
 Oh I know that is easier said than done for many of us.
 But let us focus on Jesus who is the author and finisher of our faith.
 Also God did not give us a spirit of fear, but that of power, love and a sound mind.

 So, don’t fear and don’t panic.
 Don’t give up.
 And definitely prepare.
 We reap what we sow.
-So, plant your seeds of faith, of hard work, of preparation, of encouragement, of love, of time, of whatever it is God says to do in each season and for each season ahead.
+So, plant your seeds of faith, of hard work, of preparation, of encouragement, of love, of time, of whatever it is God says to do or give in each season and for each season ahead.

 Check out the emergency kit!
 It has so much stuff that I may not have all displayed here.
 I got mine from Amazon.

 What other things do you think a survival kit needs?
 And what do you think that, as a believer of Christ Jesus, we also need?